 (2) An application made under section 77(4) of the Liquor Licensing Act 1988 before the commencement of this section and not determined before then must be determined in accordance with the Liquor Licensing Act 1988 as amended by this section.

 ”.

-10 On the date as at which this compilation was prepared, the Planning and Development (Consequential and Transitional Provisions) Act 2005 s.
-15, which gives effect to Sch.
-2, had not come into operation.
-It reads as follows:

-“

-15. Acts in Schedule 2 amended

-The Acts mentioned in Schedule 2 are amended as set out in that Schedule.

-”.

-Schedule 2, cl.
-36 reads as follows:

-“

-Schedule 2 — Consequential amendments

-[s.
-15]

-36. Liquor Licensing Act 1988

-(1) Section 40(1) is amended by deleting “town”.

-(2) Section 40(3) is amended by deleting “town”.

-”.